qkvv5/pumpfun-devtools/README.md

 2. **Dev Tracking - Insider Trading**: Monitor the Dev wallet addresses.
 Upon the coin pump, execute immediate buys using wallets from `Dev_wallets.txt`.
 Transaction amounts are randomly chosen within a range defined by minimum and maximum transaction values to better conceal insider trading.

-3. **Micro Selling**: Input the contract address, set the transaction amount and interval.
+3. **Micro Buying**: Input the contract address, set the transaction amount and interval.
 Utilize wallets from `Micro_wallets.txt` for continuous purchasing, ensuring constant exposure of your project on the Pumpfun homepage.

 ## Contact